-The 2014 Medicare Trustees Report shows an improved financial outlook for Medicare, including a four-year extension of the Medicare Part A Hospital Insurance (HI) trust fund, due to implementation of the Affordable Care Act (ACA) and other changes in the health care system.
-These changes include payment and delivery system reforms that emphasize coordinated care, especially for people with multiple chronic conditions, incentives that are reducing the rate of hospital readmissions and a slowdown in payments to hospitals and other providers.
-At the same time, millions of Medicare beneficiaries are receiving preventive screenings and wellness visits without making copayments and increased help with their prescription drug costs.
+The 2015 Medicare Trustees Report shows that Medicare solvency remains greatly improved since passage of health care reform with the Hospital Trust Fund paying full benefits until 2030 and the increase in per enrollee spending continuing to be lower than overall health spending.
+Implementation of the Affordable Care Act and other changes in the health care system, including payment and delivery system reforms that emphasize coordinated care especially for people with multiple chronic conditions, incentives that are reducing the rate of hospital readmissions, and a slowdown in payments to hospitals and private Medicare plans, are improving Medicare’s financing.
+At the same time, millions of Medicare beneficiaries are receiving preventive screenings and wellness visits without copayments and increased help with their prescription drug costs.

 Each year the Medicare Trustees release a report on the current status and projected condition of the funds over the next 75 years.
 The Trustees report on both of Medicare's Trust Funds – the Hospital Insurance (HI) Trust Fund and the Supplementary Medical Insurance (SMI) Trust Fund.
 The HI Trust Fund finances Part A which covers inpatient hospital and related care.
 The SMI Trust Fund finances Part B physician and outpatient care, as well as Part D which pays for prescription drugs.

 Medicare Part A (HI Trust Fund) is primarily financed by payroll taxes on earnings that are paid by employees, employers and the self-employed.
 Employees and employers each pay 1.45 percent in taxes on all earnings.
 The self-employed contribute 2.9 percent, the equivalent of the combined employer and employee tax rates.